-If you use all fresh fruit, you’ll want to add ice to make it cold and frosty.
-Just keep in mind it may water down the smoothie’s taste down a bit.
+If you use all fresh fruit, you’ll want to add a handful of ice to make it cold and frosty.
+Just keep in mind it may water down the smoothie’s flavor a bit.

 Because of that, I recommend using mostly frozen fruit, or cutting up and freezing your fruit ahead of time.

 (Pssst: check out my Healthy Recipes for Overripe Bananas post for more inspiration and also for tips on how to freeze overripe bananas!)